-By adopting a Compliance First strategy, when choosing solutions and vendors, you will identify those that do not comply with your requirements, eliminate them from your selection process, and then select from the rest.
+By adopting a Compliance First Mindset, when choosing solutions and vendors, you will identify those that do not comply with your requirements, eliminate them from your selection process, and then select from the rest.
 It also means evaluating your current solutions and vendors and replacing those that cannot support your compliance requirements.

 In simple terms, compliance is anything someone else makes you do.
 This means laws, regulations, contracts, and even the terms of a cyber insurance policy.
 Failure to act responsibly can have devastating results — hefty penalties, lawsuits, investigations, and the failure to have insurance cover big claims that can exceed $1 million.